 If you’ve always worked in permanent roles, it can take a real shift in mindset to adapt to contracting.
 That said, there are some great benefits to consider that may help you decide if it’s right for you.

-- Variety - contracting is a good way to try out different industries, sectors and jobs without having to commit to the role on a permanent basis.
+Contracting is a good way to try out different industries, sectors and jobs without having to commit to the role on a permanent basis.
 Not only does this build up a variety of experiences, it is also ideal for those who enjoy 'hitting the ground running' with fresh projects and challenges.

-- Better pay - because of their specialist, well developed knowledge, niche skills set and experience, contractors can generally command a premium on pay.
+Because of their specialist, well developed knowledge, niche skills set and experience, contractors can generally command a premium on pay.

-- Faster upskilling - with each contract role, you will be introduced to new projects, working environments, systems and processes, allowing you to learn on the job and increasing your value.
+With each contract role, you will be introduced to new projects, working environments, systems and processes, allowing you to learn on the job and increasing your value.
 With more knowledge under your belt, you're more likely to secure a pay rise in your next project.

-- Adaptability - many contractors tell us that contracting helps shape their ability to adapt to new environments, as they are constantly required to to work with a mix of personalities, management styles and organisational structures.
+Many contractors tell us that contracting helps shape their ability to adapt to new environments, as they are constantly required to to work with a mix of personalities, management styles and organisational structures.